TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Internationalization/XliffFormat.rst

 element to store the translated text.

-Note that having several :code:`<file>` elements in the same XLIFF document is not supported by the TYPO3 CMS Core.
+Note that having several :code:`<file>` elements in the same XLIFF document is not supported by the `TYPO3 CMS Core`:pn:.

-Keep in mind that the default language is always considered to be english, even when you have changed your typo3 backend to another language, so source-language must always be `source-language="en"`.
+Keep in mind that the default language is always considered to be English, even when you have changed your typo3 backend to another language, so source-language must always be `source-language="en"`.